vishwanatharondekar/gitlab-cli/README.md

 ### Environment variables

-Setting environment variables allows you to provide global configurations which will be used for all your gitlab repositories when using gitlab-cli.
+Setting environment variables allows you to provide global configurations which will be used for all your gitlab repositories when using git-lab-cli.

     GITLAB_URL=https://gitlab.yourcompany.com
     GITLAB_TOKEN=abcdefghijskl-1230